 The majority of backward induction methods assume all patients have the same number of fixed timesteps, which presents difficulty when working with variable timesteps across patients and unobserved states.
 Infinite horizon methods, like fitted Q-iteration \citep{ernst2005tree, clifton2020q} and \cite{ertefaie2018constructing}'s Q-learning approach, are better suited to handle these complexities.
 However, these methods necessitate a reward value to be associated with every action taken by each unit.
-These reward values are often assumed to be intrinsically linked to the optimization problem and a measurable value.
-However, when this is not the case, they need to be calculated using a predefined function over the observed variables.
+These reward values are often assumed to be a measurable value that is intrinsically linked to the optimization problem.
+When this is not the case, they need to be calculated using a predefined function over the observed variables.
 Having to create such a reward function is often a difficult task that can lead to poor optimal regime estimates \citep{mataric1994reward, koenig1996effect, singh2010intrinsically}.
 Other work has investigated using backward induction with censored data \citep{goldberg2012q, lyu2023imputation, zhao2020constructing}.
 However, these methods have focused on survival analysis time-to-event tasks, which differ from our setup where we have a labeled outcome for each patient.

 Regardless of time-step constraints, all of the methods discussed thus far assume that there are a discrete number of treatment options at each time point.
 Furthermore, while there is extensive work on backward induction methods for observational data \citep{moodie2012q}, many methods impose a strong positivity assumption over all of the treatments at each timepoint \citep{qian2011performance, zhao2015new, blumlein2022learning}.
-This assumption is often broken in observational data, as patient care is under the supervision of a trained professional, and thus, unless randomized, at any given time point a patient in a particular state may have a near-zero chance of receiving a particular treatment.
+This assumption is often broken in observational data.
+For example, in the medical setting patient care is given under the supervision of a trained professional and thus, unless randomized, at any given time point a patient in a particular state may have a near-zero chance of receiving a particular treatment.
 While approaches like \cite{schulte2014q} do employ weaker positivity assumptions, there is limited discussion on how various backward induction methods handle extremal propensity scores.

 Deep reinforcement learning (RL) methods are a fast-growing area of research for optimal treatment regime estimation.
 Deep RL methods can be categorized as online or offline and on-policy or off-policy.
 In real-world high-stakes settings online and on-policy methods are infeasible, limiting the scope of applicable methods to offline, off-policy approaches. \cite{mnih2013playing} introduced Deep Q-Learning as an effective method for off-policy RL and \cite{lillicrap2015continuous} extended this method to a continuous action space with deep deterministic policy gradient (DDPG).
 More recent work has focused on improving upon DDPG by improving sampling efficiency \citep{haarnoja2018soft}, limiting overestimation bias \citep{fujimoto2018addressing, kumar2020conservative}, overcoming extrapolation error \citep{fujimoto2018off}, and using a critic-regularized approach \citep{wang2020critic}.